The Adventure of the Speckled Band: Identity of 'the speckled band'

-The below candidates have been considered.

-Source: The New Annotated Sherlock Holmes by Leslie S Klinger
+There is no real-life snake that matches all of these characteristics.
+The snake that comes closest is the Indian cobra.

 Publication history

 "The Adventure of the Speckled Band" was first published in the UK in The Strand Magazine in February 1892, and in the United States in the US edition of the Strand in March 1892.
 The story was published with nine illustrations by Sidney Paget in The Strand Magazine.
 It was included in the short story collection The Adventures of Sherlock Holmes, which was published in October 1892.